bluenote-1577/sylph/README.md

 3. **Ultrafast, multithreaded, multi-sample**: sylph is > 100x faster than MetaPhlAn for multi-sample processing. sylph only takes 10GB of RAM for profiling against the entire GTDB-R214 database (85k genomes).

-4. **Easily customized databases**: sylph does not require taxonomic information, so anything you can profile against metagenome-assembled genomes (MAGs), viruses, eukaryotes, even assembled contigs, etc. Taxonomic information can be incorporated downstream for traditional profiling reports.
+4. **Easily customized databases**: sylph does not require taxonomic information, so you can profile against metagenome-assembled genomes (MAGs), viruses, eukaryotes, even assembled contigs, etc. Taxonomic information can be incorporated downstream for traditional profiling reports.

 ### How does sylph work?